NitrogenEmulator/Nitrogen/README.md

 #### Option 2: Compile and install Nitrogen from the Xcode IDE
 -->
 ##### Do not redistribute self-compiled versions of Nitrogen on other sites.
 We will be adding an official method to download Nitrogen very soon.
+Any unofficial copies of Nitrogen must change the name and icon.
 THIS IS A FAIR WARNING.
 #### Compile and install Nitrogen from the Xcode IDE (your only option for now)
 ##### IMPORTANT: Make sure your working directory is devoid of spaces.
 Otherwise, bad things will happen.